Modern design ... coupled with blending materials used in surrounding homes help the Linked Apartment development fit into this community.

 Open Space 5th Level – although technically not considered another storey … gives all residents the benefit of a 5th storey while also meeting Private Open Space (POS) regulations.
 This communal area also enables a social network to build among the 15 Apartment tenants.

-Woolcock Group’s client, a local investor / accountant, commenced this project with an Architectural firm before approaching Woolcock Group to offer ideas to fine tune the construction plan.
+Woolcock Construction’s client, a local investor / accountant, commenced this project with an architectural firm before approaching Woolcock Construction to offer ideas to fine tune the construction plan.
 Our design team offered many of the practical construction alternatives outlined above to take the project to another level (literally) and deliver a wonderful building, on budget, on time and admired by owners / tenants and surrounding neighbours.